sciwhiz12/infrastructure/BOOTSTAP.md

     kubectl port-forward service/argocd-server -n argocd 8080:80
     ```

+    The web interface will be using a self-signed certificate.
+Accept the certificate and continue to the login screen.

     The web interface has a default account with the username `admin`, and a password stored in the `argocd-initial-admin-secret` secret (under the `password` key).
 Run the following to obtain the password:

     ```sh